PedroHAlvesN/schedule/README.md

  - Add
  - Remove
  - Edit
- - Sort
  - Search

 ## Preview

-You can see the latest deployment for production of this project on this link: https://schedule-w7txv48se-pedrohalvesns-projects.vercel.app
+You can see a preview of this project on this link: https://schedule-project-phan.vercel.app/

 ## This project is still a work in progress